RonaldvanMeer/ComplexGrid1/README.md

 2) ComplexGrid1 has an editor template for the "LocationId" inside the "DepartmentViewModel"

 both projects cannot bind data from the editor template towards the "DepartmentViewModel" in edit or create.

+---
+Updated

+1) Fixed -> binding of complex object to new/edit record